35 The Shambles

-35 The Shambles is an historic building in the English city of York, North Yorkshire.
+35 The Shambles is a historic building in York, England.
 A Grade II* listed building, part of the structure dates to the mid-14th century, with an extension added the following century.
 The ground floor was rebuilt in variegated brick in Flemish bond; the two upper levels are rendered.

 The building contains a priest-hole fireplace.

 St Margaret Clitherow

 On the ground floor is a shrine to St Margaret Clitherow, who was married to a butcher who owned and lived in a shop in the street.
 Her home is thought to have been No. 10 Shambles, on the opposite side of the street to the shrine.